Design & Concept by Cathy Brown Animation Pikaffects CC Images from Pixabay

 By using AI to streamline the content creation process, students can focus on developing their ideas and exploring new ways to express themselves.

-and to gain a deeper understanding of how AI can be used to enhance creativity and communication.
+to gain a deeper understanding of how AI can be used to

 Here’s the video overview, There is one on Translations and Prompting